Jurassic Coast: Geography

 The Jurassic limestones on the Isle of Portland have been extensively quarried.

 The Jurassic Coast consists of Triassic, Jurassic and Cretaceous cliffs, spanning the Mesozoic, documenting 185 million years of geological history.
 The site can be best viewed from the sea, when the dipping nature of the rock strata becomes apparent.

-In East Devon, the coastal cliffs consist of steep cliffs of red sandstone from the Triassic, and at Budleigh Salterton, the gravel cliffs contain red quartzite pebbles which accumulate on the beach below as Budleigh pebbles, locally protected.
+In East Devon the steep coastal cliffs consist of red sandstone from the Triassic; at Budleigh Salterton the gravel cliffs contain red quartzite pebbles which accumulate on the beach below as Budleigh pebbles, which are locally protected.
 Further east at Ladram Bay, more sandstone cliffs give rise to spectacular red sandstone stacks.

 Around Lyme Regis and Charmouth the cliffs are of Jurassic clays and shale, and landslips are common.
 Chesil Beach is a good example of a barrier beach and stretches for 18 mi from Burton Bradstock to the Isle of Portland.
 The beach encloses an intertidal lagoon which is an internationally important Ramsar Convention site known for its biodiversity.

 At Lulworth Cove, the waves have cut their way through the resistant Portland stone and created a horseshoe-shaped cove by eroding the softer sands and clays behind.
 Another feature of this part of the coast is Durdle Door, a natural arch.
 Sea stacks and pinnacles, such as Old Harry Rocks at Handfast Point, have been formed by erosion of the chalk cliffs.

 The highest point on the Jurassic Coast, and on the entire south coast of Britain, is Golden Cap at 627 ft between Bridport and Charmouth.

-This coast shows excellent examples of landforms, including the natural arch at Durdle Door, the cove and limestone folding at Lulworth Cove and a tied island, the Isle of Portland.
+This coast shows excellent examples of landforms, including the natural arch at Durdle Door, the cove and limestone folding at Lulworth Cove, and a tied island, the Isle of Portland.
 Chesil Beach is a fine example of both a tombolo (a deposition landform in which an island is attached to the mainland by a narrow piece of land such as a spit or bar) and a storm beach (a beach affected by particularly fierce waves).
 The site has stretches of both concordant and discordant coastlines.
 Due to the quality of the varied geology, the site is the subject of international field studies.

 The many sedimentary layers on this coastline are rich with fossils, the remains of the animals and plants present in the area whose tissues became immersed in deposits of mud which later hardened into rock.
 At Lyme Regis, for example, geologists have identified 71 layers of rock, each one containing fossils of a different species of ammonite.